 I know that’s true because I’ve seen both sides.
 I was a special education teacher long before I became a parent of a child with special needs.
 As a teacher, I wanted my students to learn and accomplish.
 I wanted the best for them.

 But as the parent at IEP meetings for my own child, I didn’t always feel that teachers felt that way.
 As the parent, I often felt like I was the only one who knew what could help my child.
 I remember thinking at times that there was only one way to accomplish something.
-But the truth is when parents and teachers don’t listen to each other, we miss a lot of opportunities to work together to do what’s best for our kids.
+But the truth is, when parents and teachers don’t listen to each other, we miss a lot of opportunities to work together to do what’s best for our kids.

 An IEP meeting should not be a scary or anxious event in the school year.
 It should be a time that all people working to educate your child come together as a team.
 Everyone at the IEP meeting is there to work together: the school district professionals and you, as the professional for your child.
 By remembering that this is a time to collaborate for the sake of your child, you can set the right tone for the meeting.

 Of course, not every IEP meeting will go as planned and be hunky-dory.
-You do have options if your child’s IEP meetings do not go well.
+You do have options

 About the author